krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 If you are inclined to skim over anything with mathematical notation in it, working through the examples alongside the math should be sufficient to grasp the key ideas and claims.
-However, for those who are comfortable with it, the mathematics should be easy to understand and verify.
+However, for those who are comfortable with it, the mathematics should be easy to understand.

 The presence calculus is constructive - specifically everything in the calculus has a computational aspect, and this document is designed to lay the framework